-The SCE-Sniffer DHCP LEG is configured using two configuration files, dhcpsnif.cfg and dhcp_pkg.cfg, which resides in the sm-inst-dir/sm/server/root/config directory (sm-inst-dir refers to the SM installation directory).
+The SCE-Sniffer DHCP LEG is configured using two configuration files, dhcpsnif.cfg and dhcp\pkg.cfg, which reside in the sm-inst-dir/sm/server/root/config directory (sm-inst-dir refers to the SM installation directory).

-The configuration files consist of sections headed by a bracketed section title, for example [RDR Server].
+The configuration files consist of sections headed by a bracketed section title; for example, [RDR Server].
 Each section consists of several parameters having the format parameter=value.
 The number sign ("#") at the beginning of a line signifies that it is a remark line.

-The general configuration of the SCE-Sniffer DHCP LEG and the RDR server resides in dhcpsnif.cfg.
-The dynamic package association configuration resides in dhcp_pkg.cfg.
+The general configuration of the SCE-Sniffer DHCP LEG resides in dhcpsnif.cfg.
+The dynamic package association configuration resides in dhcp\pkg.cfg.

-- Configuring the General Settings 4-1 - Configuring the Package Association 4-2
+- Configuring the General Settings 4-1 - Configuring the Package Association 4-3